CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 ## Research Paper Changes:

 - Modern Research Papers now require 20 Paper in addition to their previous requirements.
-This is a static input and does not scale with upgrade modules.
+This scales with upgrade modules.

 ### Rationale: